 Coeliac disease in children

-- diarrhoea and other gut symptoms
+- bloated tummy, stomach pain, diarrhoea, constipation and other gut symptoms

-Do not remove gluten from their diet until they are diagnosed by a healthcare professional.
+Remember, do not remove gluten from their diet until they are diagnosed by a healthcare professional.

 Children should also have their height and weight checked to monitor their growth and development.